TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/recoveryservices-v2a-diagnostic-noheartbeat-sourcemachine.md

 ## **Recommended Steps**

-- Verify that your virtual machine is is up and running
+- Verify that your virtual machine is is up and running.
 - Login to the machine as an administrator and restart the services:

   - Svagents (InMage Scout VX Agent)
   - InMage Scout Application Service
-- If the issue persists, check the log at `C:\Program Files (X86)\Microsoft Azure Site Recovery\agent\svagents*log` for error details
+- If the issue persists, check the log at "C:\Program Files (X86)\Microsoft Azure Site Recovery\agent\svagents*log" for error details.

 ## **Recommended Documents**

-- Learn more about [troubleshooting](https://docs.microsoft.com/azure/site-recovery/vmware-azure-troubleshoot-replication) application or crash consistency point generation failures
+- Learn more about [troubleshooting](https://docs.microsoft.com/azure/site-recovery/vmware-azure-troubleshoot-replication) application or crash consistency point generation failures.